August 27th, 2010

 What matters…is not so much the individual artwork as the artist’s oeuvre and net presence.
 This is one reason why these artists don’t receive as much coverage – you can’t pin a work down as easily.
 Where most camp one works are one-way in terms of links (and this appears to be a strategic move), camp two relishes hypertext and cross-platform performance.
 Their work spills across the social networks that the artists inhabit.

 In the two previous posts on this blog, I’ve tried to work through a similar idea; namely, that the “aura” of an individual work of art in the age of the digital media network is, for better or for worse, not eliminated, but rather relocated.
 Instead of associating cult value with an artifact, one associates it with the live performance of the artist as he or she creates individual works of art and uploads them to the data cloud in sequential order.
-Following this publicly viewable sequence as it happens live is where meaningful artistic experiences are happening on the Web.
+Following this publicly viewable sequence as it happens live is where meaningful artistic experiences are happening on the Internet.
 There are, of course, interesting individual works of art on the Internet, but that’s all they can be—“interesting.”
 Each individual work of art in the context of the incomprehensible amounts of artistic media on the Internet is leveled out in value to right around zero.
 For example, both the avant-garde music of Arnold Schoenberg and humorous videos of cats playing the piano are equally “interesting”—one no more qualitatively valuable than the other when viewed through a computer in the context of all of the other media one is able to consume on the Internet.
 The result of this is that those invested in reflecting on works of art in the context of the Internet are nudged towards following the artist’s live “presence” as he or she disseminates work in time.
 These live performances are where one is able to draw qualitative distinctions.
-This is not something that I necessarily approve of or disapprove of—it does seem, to me, to be the case, though.

 That said, there are a number of clear objections to this idea.
 One of those objections is that the use of the terms “performance” and, especially, “live performance” are problematic.

-What I am interested in thinking through, though, is that while one’s body is clearly not to be transcended as one’s consciousness is downloaded into cyberspace (or whatever), there may be multiple ways to talk about a body which include both the experience of, for example, the body in a dance club in “natural time” as well as the body online, surfing through the Internet in “Internet time.”
+What I am interested in thinking through, though, is that there may be multiple ways to talk about a body which include both the experience of the body in a dance club in “natural time” as well as the body online, surfing through the Internet in “Internet time.”
 Again, I am not in favor of one conception of the body in time over the other; I do think, however, that it’s possible for one to seriously conceive of their bodies as being in two (or more) places at once.

 In what follows, I’ll discuss several theories of performance working around these issues.